openhive-network/hive/doc/building.md

-# Building Hive
+# Building hived (Hive blockchain P2P node)

-Building Hive requires at least 16GB of RAM.
+Building a hived node requires at least 16GB of RAM.

-Hive project is described using CMake.
-By default it uses a Ninja tool as a build executor.
+A hived node is built using CMake.

+By default, Ninja is used as the build executor.
+Ninja supports parallel compilation and by default will allow up to N simultaneous compiles where N is the number of CPU cores on your build system.

+If your build system has a lot of cores and not a lot of memory, you may need to explicitly limit the number of parallel build steps allowed (e.g `ninja -j4` to limit to 4 simultaneous compiles).

-Only Linux based systems are supported as build and runtime platform.
-Nowadays Ubuntu 22.04 LTS is chosen as base OS supported by build and runtime processes.
-Build process requires tools available in default Ubuntu package repository.
+Only Linux-based systems are supported as a build and runtime platform.
+Currently Ubuntu 22.04 LTS is the minimum base OS supported by the build and runtime processes.
+The build process requires tools available in the default Ubuntu package repository.

-## Getting sources
+## Getting hive source code

-To get Hive sources, please clone a git repository using following command line:
+To get the source code, clone a git repository using the following command line:

     git clone --recurse --branch master https://github.com/openhive-network/hive

-## Compile-Time Options (cmake)
+## Compile-Time Options (cmake options)

 ### CMAKE_BUILD_TYPE=[Release/RelWithDebInfo/Debug]

-Specifies whether to build with or without optimization and without or with the symbol table for debugging.
-Unless you are specifically debugging or running tests, it is recommended to build as Release or at least RelWithDebInfo (which includes debugging symbols, but should not have significant impact on performance).
+Specifies whether to build with or without optimizations and without or with the symbol table for debugging.
+Unless you are specifically debugging or running tests, it is recommended to build as Release or at least RelWithDebInfo (which includes debugging symbols, but does not have a significant impact on performance).

 ### BUILD_HIVE_TESTNET=[OFF/ON]

-Builds Hive project for use in a private testnet.
+Builds hived for use in a private testnet.
 Also required for building unit tests.

 ### HIVE_CONVERTER_BUILD=[ON/OFF]

-Builds Hive project in MirrorNet configuration (similar to testnet, but allows to import mainnet data to create better testing environemnt).
+Builds Hive project in MirrorNet configuration (similar to testnet, but enables importing mainnet data to create a better testing environment).

-## Building using Docker
+## Building hived as a docker image

 We ship a Dockerfile.

     mkdir workdir
-    cd workdir # use out-of-source directory to keep source directory clean ../hive/scripts/ci-helpers/build_instance.sh my-tag ../hive registry.gitlab.syncad.com/hive/hive
+    cd workdir # use an out-of-source build directory to keep the source directory clean ../hive/scripts/ci-helpers/build_instance.sh my-tag ../hive registry.gitlab.syncad.com/hive/hive

 `build_instance.sh` has optional parameters:
-- `--network-type` which allows to select network type supported by built binaries.
-It can take values:
+- `--network-type` specifies the type of P2P network supported by the hived node being built.
+Allowed values are:
     - mainnet (default)
     - mirrornet
     - testnet

-- `--export-binaries=PATH` - allows to extract built binaries from created image
+- `--export-binaries=PATH` - extracts the built binaries from the created docker image

-Above example call will create the image: `registry.gitlab.syncad.com/hive/hive/instance:instance-my-tag`
+The example command above will build an image named `registry.gitlab.syncad.com/hive/hive/instance:instance-my-tag`

-To run given image you can use a helper script:
+To run the given image, you can use a helper script:

     ../hive/scripts/run_hived_img.sh registry.gitlab.syncad.com/hive/hive/instance:instance-my-tag --name=hived-instance --data-dir=/home/hive/datadir --shared-file-dir=/home/hive/datadir